kubesense-ai/kubesense.github.io/release-notes/index.md

 1. Update scrape interval to 10s in otel agent
 1. Update otel cluster role permission with the
 1. Add count of available fields in all sidebar filters

-*Service Map*
-1. Add dropdown in Service map connections view where a user can select only error traces
+1. Add dropdown in Service map connections view where a user can select only error traces(Service Map)

-*Traces Summary*
-1. Add search bar in Traces Summary to search on clustered_resource
+1. Add search bar in Traces Summary to search on clustered_resource(Traces Summary)

 # 1.0.15
 ## Features & Improvements